Rookie Cam Thomas could give the Brooklyn Nets yet another elite scorer

 For more up-to-date news on all things Nets, click here to register for alerts on the FOX Sports app.

-The Nets may have struck gold with their first-round selection, as Thomas surprisingly slid to the bottom of the first round after a dominant freshman season at LSU.
+The Nets might have struck gold with their first-round selection after Thomas surprisingly slid to the bottom of the first round after a dominant freshman season at LSU.

-The 6-foot-4 guard led the SEC averaging 23 points per game during his only season in college.
+The 6-foot-4 guard led the SEC by averaging 23 points per game in his only season in college.
 He scored 25 or more points in 16 games and at least 16 points in 28 of 29 games, the lone exception coming in a game at Ole Miss on Jan.
-9 in which he played only four minutes due to an ankle injury.
+9, when he played only four minutes due to an ankle injury.

-That scoring prowess quickly translated to the NBA Summer League, where Thomas topped the leaderboard with an average of 27 PPG in four games.
+His scoring prowess quickly translated to the NBA Summer League, in which Thomas topped the leaderboard with an average of 27 PPG in four games.

 Thomas is the all-time leading scorer in the history of Oak Hill Academy, the famed prep school in Virginia that has produced NBA players such as Durant, Carmelo Anthony, Rajon Rondo and Brandon Jennings, among others.

 Even with his impeccable high school résumé, Thomas was somehow left off the 2020 McDonald's All-American roster.
-Now it appears he's been overlooked again, considering he almost fell out of the first round of the 2021 NBA Draft after a dominant freshman season in college.
+Now it appears he has been overlooked again, considering that he almost fell out of the first round of the draft after a dominant freshman season in college.

 But if history is any indicator, he will respond in the only way he knows how: scoring the basketball.